-ACCAP will collaborate with the National Weather Service and Alaska community members to create a searchable catalog, or database, of socioeconomic impacts of extreme weather events in Alaska.
-The events will include coastal flooding and erosion, drought and fire, coastal storms, rain-on-snow events, and extreme temperatures.
+ACCAP will create a searchable catalog, or database, of socioeconomic impacts of extreme weather events in Nome, Alaska.
 Sources of information will include newspaper reports, publications such as NOAA’s Storm Data, other information from the National Weather Service and, more recently, the Internet.

-While not all events impacting Alaska will be identifiable, the major events will be, and it will be possible to at least rank the economic impacts by type of event and by region within Alaska.
-While the ultimate scope of this impact assessment will be statewide, we will begin with a prototype investigation that focuses on Nome, Alaska.
+While not all events impacting Nome, Alaska will be identifiable, the major events will be, and it will be possible to at least rank the economic impacts by type of event.
+This is a prototype investigation that focuses on Nome, Alaska.

 Nome offers several advantages for such a study: a near continuous record of newspaper coverage since 1899 to identify extreme event impacts, a first-order weather station with data extending back to the 1800s, and a population that is mid-range relative to other Alaskan communities (i.e., smaller than Anchorage, Barrow and Juneau but larger than the many rural villages).

 The Nome prototype project will have four steps: